 Decried as a “drafting nightmare” by the court for its chaotic structure, the LOI was silent on the timing: it didn’t say when the dealership would open, how plaintiff would utilize defendant’s funds or even what the plaintiff’s and her partner’s roles were once the dealership went live.

 When the defendant pulled out of the deal, the plaintiff sued for breach of contract and specific performance.
 The trial court dismissed the complaint with prejudice and the plaintiff appealed.

 Held: Dismissal affirmed

 An LOI, like any other contract, must show offer, acceptance, consideration as well as definite and certain terms.

-Contractual performance will deemed optional (and illusory) where there is no fixed time or duration for the contemplated services.
-Where one parties’ obligations are unclear and can be terminated at his will, this too can signal an illusory promise.
+Contractual performance will deemed optional (and illusory) where there is no fixed time or duration for the contemplated services or where one parties obligations are terminable at will.

 Here, the plaintiff’s promise was illusory since the LOI didn’t specify when she would perform general manager services for the inchoate dealership.
-Since the LOI lacked a specific start and stop date, it was too indefinite to be enforced.
+Since the LOI lacked a specific start and end date, the Court held the LOI was too indefinite to be enforced.
 The lack of clarity on the timing question led the court to conclude there was no consideration to support the plaintiff’s breach of contract claims. (¶¶ 18-20)

-1 – Parties should craft their business agreements with diligence and provide enough specifics for it to be enforced.
-By only providing aspirational language (“I will do this” or “I plan to do this”) with no specific timing requirements, a contracting party, like the plaintiff here, runs the risk of the contract being deemed illusory and one that won’t hold up in court.
+1 – Parties should craft their business agreements with enough specifics for it to be enforced.
+By only providing aspirational language (“I will do this” or “I plan to do this”) with no specific timing requirements, a contracting party risks a contract being deemed illusory and unenforceable.

 2 – Where one party to a contract’s obligations are to occur in the future, the contract language should provide an end date or duration for those services.